Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 And Howard is a must if you release Danielle, because he has a special connection to Danielle being

-her friend and perhaps love interest.
+her friend and perhaps even love interest.

 IT infact asked W club fans in a poll in 2015 if we